Mini Greek Galettes

 This website uses affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 These Mini Greek Galettes are delightful individual galettes that capture the essence of Mediterranean cuisine.
-These delectable pastries feature a golden, flaky crust filled with a savory blend of traditional Greek ingredients.
-Mini Greek Galettes make for an impressive appetizer or light lunch!
+These delightful pastries feature a golden, flaky crust filled with a savory blend of traditional Greek ingredients.
+These mini galettes make for an impressive appetizer or light lunch!

 If you love Greek recipes, be sure to check out some of my other faves like my Cinnamon Pecan YiaYia Cookies, Greek Avocado Toast, or my Greek Beef Kafta Kabobs.